PLAN YOUR TRIP

-As you will see from the data below, Europe is a hot spot for tourists.
-According to the 2019 European Union Tourism Trends Report, five out of the top ten destinations in the world are located within Europe.
+As you will see from the data below, the continent is a hot spot for tourists.
+According to the 2019 European Union Tourism Trends Report, five out of the top ten visited destinations in the world are located in the EU.
 France comes out on top as the most popular tourist destination as it attracts 83 million tourists every year.
-Tourism in Europe has become a key driver of socio-economic progress, providing many jobs within the tourism industry.
-The phenomenal culture, beautiful scenery and delicious food are some of the many reasons as to why tourists love visiting Europe!
+European tourism has become a key driver of socio-economic progress, providing many jobs within the travel industry.
+The phenomenal culture, beautiful scenery and delicious food are some of the many reasons why tourists love visiting!

 83 million tourists visit France every year and it is the leading tourist destination in the world.

 It is expected that there will be a 3.5 % rise in international tourists in 2019.

 The continent contributed €782 billion in 2018 and 14.4 million jobs.

 By 2025 Britain’s travel industry is set to be worth over £257 billion.

 Every year, EU residents take more than a billion vacation trips.